 Reliability is a crucial thing in successful businesses.
 When you sign a contract, then you should be vigilant enough to show your reliability.
 Consistency is another important element in the towing business that can build trust between you and your customers.

-You can also collect reviews from the customers through social media apps like Google, Facebook, and Instagram etc. When the customers will find the towing business, your brand name will pop up.
+You can also collect reviews from customers through social media apps like Google, Facebook, Instagram, etc. Your brand name will pop up when the customers find the towing business.